 But what of KROKUS these days?

 Well, they are still going full force with Fernando still at the helm.
-Their latest album, Hellraiser is now available
+They have no less that 24 albums released,

 and the band is currently on tour.
 An excellent documentary, titled "As Long As We Live", directed by Reto Caduff has recently been